number571/go-peer/cmd/hidden_lake/traffic/README.md

 ```
 "logging"      Enable loggins in/out actions in the network
 "network"      A network key created to encapsulate connections
+"storage"      Enables the option of storing received messages in a ring
 "address"      API addresses for HLT functions
 "connections"  Connections to HLS's
 "consumers"    HTTP consumers of raw messages